Medieval & Renaissance Manuscripts

 The medieval manuscripts in these collections are fully described in N.R.
 Ker's catalogue of Medieval Manuscripts in British Libraries and in the exhibition catalogues detailed below.
 Many have survived in their medieval bindings.
 There are also collections of early deeds described separately.

-Almost half of the collection was bequeathed by Thomas Glazebrook Rylands (1818-1900); a further eight manuscripts were given by Charles Sydney Jones (1872-1947) alongside his generous benefactions to the former Education Library and four by R. G. Morton (1880-1973) in 1969.
-The period 1938-1961, when Kenneth Povey was University Librarian was a active period of acquisition: 18 further manuscripts were added by donation, transfer (from the Gregson Memorial Institute), and purchase.
+Almost half of the collection was bequeathed by Thomas Glazebrook Rylands (1818-1900); a further eight manuscripts were given by Charles Sydney Jones (1872-1947) alongside his generous benefactions to the former Education Library, and four by R. G. Morton (1880-1973) in 1969.
+The period 1938-1961, when Kenneth Povey was University Librarian, was an active period of acquisition: 18 further manuscripts were added by donation, transfer (from the Gregson Memorial Institute), and purchase.